THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The purpose of gifts and ministries is set forth in Ephesians 4:11-13:

-The purpose of the “gifts unto men” is to bring the Body of Christ to the perfect man, to the fullness of Christ.
+The purpose of the “gifts to men” is to bring the Body of Christ to the perfect man, to the fullness of Christ.
 The various kinds of communication of the Holy Spirit through the several members of the Body are the means through which the purpose of Christian ministry will be brought to pass.

 The purpose of the gifts and ministries is stated also in the second chapter of Ephesians: